Signs of Vitamin Overdose

 5. How do I know if I actually need supplements?

-“The safest way to find out what your body needs is by getting tested” rather than guessing.
-Blood tests like 25(OH)D for Vitamin D can confirm actual deficiencies, preventing you from taking “random supplements” unnecessarily.
+The safest way to find out what your body needs is to get tested rather than guessing.
+Blood tests like 25(OH)D for Vitamin D can confirm a real deficiency, so you do not take supplements you do not need.

 6. Can I take supplements if I eat fortified foods?